wukunkkkk/VesselBench/README.md

 For object detection tasks, we use [MMDetection](https://github.com/open-mmlab/mmdetection) as the baseline framework.
 Please follow the official MMDetection repository for `installation` and `environment setup`.
 In this project, we provide configuration files for two representative models: Faster R-CNN and TOOD.
 You can directly use these configs with MMDetection to train and evaluate on the VesselBench-800K dataset.

 The configuration files are located in the `my_configs` directory.
-Please make sure to modify the `data_root` in the configuration files according to your local dataset location before use.
+Please make sure to modify the `data_root` in the configuration `faster_rcnn,py` files according to your local dataset location before use.

 ### Train a new model
 Please place the my_configs folder into the root directory of your local MMDetection installation.